TheresaLui/SelfHelpContent_v2/articles/microsoft.keyvault/keyvault-keyvaultfirewall.md

 ## **Recommended Steps**

 * Please note that while some Azure services are part of the trusted services list, they are only trusted for certain supported usage scenarios.
 * For example Azure App Service is only a trusted service for deploying web app certificates.
-Other operations will require that you add the resource's ip address or virtual ip address to the key vault firewall manually.
+* Operations that are not part of supported usage scenarios will require that you add the resource's ip address or virtual ip address to the key vault firewall manually.
 * Please see the links below for further guidance.